cegprakash/cg_olymbits_post_mortem/README.md

 4) I could have created a Score class with all my tie breakers and sorted the scores..
 I could have scaled with more tie breakers making it easy to make decisions between two different game states.
-Instead I added a score with 3 constant multipliers which may have impacted my rank a bit..
+Instead I combined all my scores with c1 x factor1 + c2 x factor2 + c3 x factor3 where c1 > c2 > c3 which may not have been perfect.
 ```

 ****Feedbacks:****